 The scope of ECTE’s networking activities is to connect institutions of evangelical theology and theological educators within the European and Middle Eastern regions with each other and with the broader global network of theological education (mainly through the International Council for Evangelical Theological Education).
 ECTE networking also includes the cultivation of meaningful connections and, where possible collaboration, with other networks of higher education, quality assurance agencies, HEIs and service providers in Europe and globally.

 The scope of ECTE’s development activities is to enhance the reflection and professional practice, with a primary focus on the practical and theoretical aspects related to the discipline of theological education.
 ECTE’s developmental activities of encouraging training and conducting research are not related to the discipline of theology, per se, but the educational theories and practices related to theological education.
 The ECTE’s main conversation partner in training activities is the ICETE Academy.

-The scope of ECTE’s quality assurance activities includes service to higher education institutions and alternative providers in Europe and the Middle East that deliver formal higher education programmes in the discipline of theology.
+The scope of ECTE’s quality assurance activities includes service to higher education institutions and alternative providers in Europe and the Middle East that deliver higher education programmes in the discipline of theology.
 The ECTE aims to determine the quality and level of learning opportunities for Short Cycle, First Cycle and Second Cycle of the QF-EHEA and for Micro-credentials.
 The ECTE does not claim to determine the status of institutions nor their ability to award formal degrees.

 In terms of the daily work of the ECTE, the activities outlined above translate into the following tasks (the list below is illustrative and not comprehensive):